 On this image here, you can see the splanchnic nerves entering the abdominal cavity through the small openings here which are then the lesser apertures and, on this right image, you can see then the splanchnic nerves in the thoracic cavity and here you also see them passing through the diaphragm which is the structure right here – so they’re crossing the diaphragm going into the abdominal cavity, and we’re looking at them right now from an anterior view of the thorax on this image.
 So, remember that the lesser aperture of the right crus and the lesser aperture of the left crus will be then transmitting the greater and lesser splanchnic nerves.

 The next openings that we’re going to briefly discuss here that are not visible – quite visible – from the thoracic surface of the diaphragm but we are going to briefly mention them and show you these structures here.
-One of them is highlighted in green – another one here – these are then the sympathetic trunks, and they pass through the lateral lumbocostal arch and also the medial lumbocostal arch.
-Now, the sympathetic trunks, they run behind the diaphragm under the lumbocostal arches and both the medial and lateral lumbocostal arches, they contain areolar tissue when present and they also separate the superior and posterior surfaces of the kidney from the pleura.
+One of them is highlighted in green – another one here – these are then the sympathetic trunks, and they pass through the medial lumbocostal arch.
+Now, the sympathetic trunks, they run behind the diaphragm under the medial lumbocostal arch.
+The medial lumbocostal arch contains areolar tissue when present and it separates the superior and posterior surfaces of the kidney from the pleura.
 We will skip the foramen of Morgagni because we cannot clearly see it from the thoracic surface of the diaphragm but we’re going to move on and talk about the different other structures that we can see from this view – important structures worth remembering.

 First one seen now highlighted in green which shows then the diaphragmatic part of the parietal pleura.
 Now, the diaphragmatic part of the parietal pleura – as you can see here in the thoracic cavity – is the part of the parietal pleura that covers part of the convex surface of the diaphragm and, just as a reminder, the pleura is a two-layered membranous structure that covers your lungs.
 There is an external layer known as the parietal pleura and then an internal one which is known as the visceral pleura.
 We also see here from this image of the anterior view of the thorax the diaphragmatic part of the parietal pleura where we just removed the lungs and then show you how it lies over part of the diaphragm.